vijay092/resource-optimization-hopp/README.md

-# Resource Optimization for HOPP
+**Problem Description:**

-This problem deals with the size optimization of the energy resources such as wind, solar and battery.
-Given some historical wind, solar, battery data for a year, we find the best site sizes in order to minimize the levelized cost of hydrogen (LCOH).
+This problem involves optimizing the sizes of energy resources (wind, solar, battery) to minimize the levelized cost of hydrogen (LCOH).
+The given data includes historical wind, solar, and battery information for a year.
+The goal is to find the best site sizes that minimize the LCOH.
+The optimization formulation is as follows:

-The optimization formulation is as under:
+Minimize:
 ```math
 \begin{align}
   \quad \min_{ \mathcal S_{wind}, \mathcal S_{solar}, \mathcal S_{bat}, \mathcal P_{wind}, \mathcal P_{solar}, \mathcal P_{bat}} & \frac{AC^{tot}}{F^{tot}} \\